 Tubes are covered with a uniform material making the downhill more stable.
 Two handles fixed on each side allow sliders to hold on in place during the slide.

-Super Glissades team
+Super Glissades Team

-Our field team, as well as the indoor cottage team, have workforces that can give first aid and make decisions on security of the field.
+Our field team, as well as the indoor cottage team, has workforces that can give first aid and make decisions on security of the field.
 A speaker system, controlled by the admission, can be heard everywhere on the site and inside the cottage, allowing transmission of information at every moment.
 This way, we will be able to contact parents or teachers if a child is lost or injured.